RedHatInsights/insights-host-inventory/docs/connect_to_k8s_env.md

 # Deploy Host Inventory to a Kubernetes Namespace in Ephemeral Cluster
 Debugging the Host Inventory API code needs database, kakfa broker, Kafka Zookeeper, Debezium Connector, and xjoin-search.
-Following is a list high level steps necessary to debug local API code using an Ephemeral namespace.
-The steps are the same for resources runnign in minikube.
+Following is a list of high level steps necessary to debug local API code using an Ephemeral namespace.
+The steps are the same for resources running in minikube.

-1. Login to Epheremal cluster.
+1. Login to Ephemeral cluster.
 2. Reserve a namespace:
     ```bash
-        bonfire namespace reserve  # the default reservation time is 1 hour
+        bonfire namespace reserve -d xxh    # the default reservation time is one hour
-        bonfire namesapce extend -d xx <namespace>
    ```
 3. Deploy host-inventory:
     ```bash